keepkey/udev-rules/README.md

 # UDEV Rules

-On linux platforms, you'll need to install UDEV rules in order to allow non-root users to communicate with the device.
+On linux platforms, you'll need to install UDEV rules in order to allow non-root users to communicate with your KeepKey:

 ```
 $ curl -OL https://raw.githubusercontent.com/keepkey/udev-rules/master/51-usb-keepkey.rules